iogbole/israelo/_posts/2021-01-05-ckad-prep-guide.md

 title:  "The Ultimate CKAD Prep Guide"
 author: israel
 categories: [ 'Cloud Native' ]
-tags: [containers, ckad, kubernetes certification, application, developer, cloud-native ]
+tags: [ containers, ckad, kubernetes certification, application, developer, cloud-native ]
 image: https://user-images.githubusercontent.com/2548160/104125779-ea666400-5350-11eb-8986-333a1ff5662e.png
 date:   2021-01-10 15:01:35 +0300
-excerpt: "The Certified Kubernetes Application Developer (CKAD) program was developed by the Cloud Native Computing Foundation (CNCF).
+description: "The Certified Kubernetes Application Developer (CKAD) program was developed by the Cloud Native Computing Foundation (CNCF).
 I passed the exam and these notes summarise what you should expect if you’re preparing it."
 #permalink: /blog/ckad-prep-guide.html
 ---